Charlie Coyle: Boston Bruins

 Coyle checking Seattle Kraken defenseman Justin Schultz during a game in 2023.

 On February 20, 2019, Coyle was traded to the Boston Bruins in exchange for Ryan Donato and a 2019 fifth-round pick.
-Although Coyle initially struggled with the Bruins, totaling 2 goals and 4 assists playing 21 regular season games, he was able to find consistency in time for the 2019 playoffs, centering the Bruins' third line now wearing lucky number 13 along with Marcus Johansson and Danton Heinen, scoring 9 goals and 16 points in 24 games.
+Although Coyle initially struggled with the Bruins, totaling 2 goals and 4 assists playing 21 regular season games, he was able to find consistency in time for the 2019 playoffs, centering the Bruins' third line along with Marcus Johansson and Danton Heinen, scoring 9 goals and 16 points in 24 games.
 The Bruins would advance to the 2019 Stanley Cup Finals, ultimately losing to the St. Louis Blues in seven games.
 He finished the playoffs with nine goals and seven assists.

 On February 1, 2020, in his return to Minnesota with the Bruins, Coyle was named one of the Alternate Captains of the Bruins.
-On April 6, 2021, Coyle signed a six year, $31.5 million contract extension with the Bruins.
+In late 2019, Coyle had signed a six year, $31.5 million contract extension with the Bruins through 2026.

 After the retirement of longtime Bruins centers Patrice Bergeron and David Krejčí, Coyle was expected to take on a larger role on the Bruins roster as a top center.
 He handled this responsibility very well, having a career year with the team that saw him score a career high 25 goals as well as a career high 60 points.
 On November 9, 2023, Coyle recorded his first career NHL hat-trick in a 5-2 win over the New York Islanders.

 Heading into 2024–25, Coyle was hoping to build off his career year, and become a threatening 1-2 center punch with new Bruins signing Elias Lindholm.
 However, Coyle, as well as the rest of the Bruins team, would struggle offensively, as he only scored one goal in his first 12 games of the season.
 Heading into December, he had only scored six goals and an assist.
 However, his production steadily improved in December.
 He scored two goals in the Bruins Centennial Game against the Montreal Canadiens, and scored five goals and two assists in the month, almost doubling his point total.
 However, although Coyle provided serviceable offense, the Bruins would struggle into the new year, making him a attractive trade piece.